5 Frequently Asked Questions in Wildland Fire Claims

-If we’ve learned anything in the past few years it’s that wildfires are getting more destructive and a lot of that is because of the expanse of infrastructure within WUI zones.
+If we've learned anything in the past few years, it's that wildfires are getting more destructive, largely because of the expanse of infrastructure within WUI zones.
 With population increases occurring in both the WUI and surrounding rural areas, more structures have been constructed, some of which with combustible material.
-Stricter codes have been put into place to try and limit the destruction that could be caused from a fire, such as Hazard Mitigation Planning.
+Stricter codes have been put into place to try and limit the destruction that could be caused by a fire, such as Hazard Mitigation Planning.

 3. Why does a wildfire travel uphill faster than downhill?
 And, why is this relevant?

-If you think about a car rolling down a hill, common sense dictates that gravity and the slope of the hill will determine the increase in speed of the vehicle.
+If you think about a car rolling down a hill, common sense dictates that gravity and the slope of the hill will determine the increase in the speed of the vehicle.
 It does not work that way during a wildfire.
-There are several important items that govern all wildfires— fuel, weather and topography.
+There are several important items that govern all wildfires—fuel, weather, and topography.
 Depending on these factors, a fire can extinguish itself fairly quickly, or it can turn into a raging inferno consuming large swaths of land.